Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/Demo1.md

 package that is available under the
 [GNU General Public License V3](https://github.com/lllyasviel/Fooocus/blob/main/LICENSE).

-It can work offline, but it appeared that the version on which we first prepared this demo, insists on writing in the directories with some of the Fooocus files, so we cannot put Fooocus in a container at the moment.
+The version on which we first prepared this demo, insists on writing in the directories with some of the Fooocus files, so we cannot put Fooocus in a container at the moment.